Hyperparameter Transfer with Mixture-of-Expert Layers: Conclusions and future directions

-In this work, we derived a novel MoE parameterization (taking into consideration scaling all of width, depth, expert count, and expert size) based on the principles of $\mu$P and \textit{Complete}P (\Cref{table: moe scaling} and \Cref{sec: parametrization}) under the auxiliary-loss-free MoE training strategy \cite{wang2024auxiliary} and disentangled (sigmoid) expert weights.
-We further justify our parameterization via DMFT (\Cref{sec: dmft}), and report a full suite of empirical results supporting our proposed hyperparameter transfer (\Cref{sec: experiments}).
-We point out a few potential future directions left open in our work. \begin{enumerate} \item As training dynamics in early stages (our 1B scale experiments) versus later stages can be very different, it would be interesting to expand the HP transfer to longer training horizons that are practical. \item We'd also like to remark that it is not clear whether ``compute-optimal'' token horizon rules for dense models are practical for MoEs \cite{clark2022unifiedscalinglawsrouted}, as MoEs (a) achieve significantly better performance compared to dense models under the same FLOP budget, so exact conclusions of Chinchilla may not apply and (b) even fixing FLOP, take up significantly more demanding hardware resources (time and memory) due to sparsity.
+In this work we derived a novel MoE parameterization (when scaling all of the width, depth, expert count, and expert size) based on the principles of $\mu$P and \textit{Complete}P (\Cref{table: moe scaling}, \Cref{table: moe scaling complete}, and \Cref{sec: parametrization}).
+All of our parameterization recipe (list of heuristically derived scaling exponents) is then rigorously justified by DMFT analysis (in a slightly simplified setup) by showing that training dynamics are consistent across scale and invariant of the scaling dimensions under a constant sparsity.
+Finally, we report a full suite of empirical results demonstrating reliable hyperparameter transfer and performant scaling model behaviors, as well as empirical takeaways for training a scaling class of models.
+Here we will also point out limitations and open directions. \begin{enumerate} \item As training dynamics in early stages (such as our experiments in 1B token scale) versus later stages (e.g., the ``compute-optimal'' horizon) can be very different, it would be interesting to expand the HP transfer to longer training horizons.
+We also left out discussions of hyperparameters beyond learning rate and init standard deviation, such as batch size, Adam betas, and LR schedules, all of which are interconnected and can have a stronger impact as training horizon expands.

+\item While we include finite-dimensional analysis for our DMFT results in \Cref{apdx: dmft}, full non-asymptotic DMFT analysis (or HP transfer) is still largely open (see also \cite{bordelon2023dynamicsfinitewidthkernel, bordelon2025deeplinearnetworktraining}).
+We verify that our theory works practically (e.g. that base $n_{\operatorname{embd}}=512$ suffices for HP transfer towards the infinite width limit) through experiments and leave the theoretical study of small-width transfer to future work (see also \cite{ghosh2025understandingmechanismsfasthyperparameter}).

+Furthermore, while our techniques in the DMFT analysis extend to SGD or SignGD naturally, a rigorous DMFT treatment on advanced optimizers such as Adam or Muon remain largely open. \item Finally, we remark that it is not known what ``compute-optimal'' rules can be practically applied for MoEs \cite{clark2022unifiedscalinglawsrouted}, as (a) Mixture-of-Expert layers achieve significantly better performance compared to dense models under the same FLOP budget, so Chinchilla exponents may not apply, and (b) even when FLOP-matched, MoEs take up significantly more demanding hardware resources due to sparsity, suggesting the necessity of a better way of evaluating compute.